Why are rail fares going up again?

 No, basically.

-The Scottish government says increases in regulated peak fares will be capped at RPI in January 2015.
-And regulated off-peak fares are frozen provided that RPI remains below 3.5% per annum.
+The Scottish government says increases in regulated peak fares will be capped at RPI in January 2014 and January 2015.
+And regulated off-peak fares are frozen after 2013 provided that RPI remains below 3.5% per annum.

-The Welsh government has yet to decide what to do and in Northern Ireland there is no planned increase.
+There are no planned rises for Northern Ireland.
+And the Welsh government has yet to decide what to do.

 What would Labour do?